 Students who are living in Canada and hold a Study Permit are required by Immigration, Refugees, and Citizenship Canada (IRCC) to carry valid health insurance at all times.
 Face-to-Face EAP students will be automatically enrolled in a health insurance plan, and Online EAP Students can be enrolled in Health Insurance upon request.You will make the payment for this and receive your insurance card during the first week of classes.
 The cost to you per day for insurance is currently around $1.65 / day.
 This cost is in addition to the tuition fee.

-If your health insurance is being sponsored by a government or scholarship provider, or if you have coverage under the Nova Scotia provincial health plan (MSI), a copy of the policy or MSI card along with the opt-out form, must be provided to the Administrative Officer during the first week of classes to opt out of the health insurance provided by Dalhousie.
+If your health insurance is being sponsored by a government or scholarship provider, or if you have coverage under any Canada’s provincial health plan, a copy of the policy or health insurance card must be provided to firstname.lastname@example.org during the first week of classes.

 English for Academic Purposes (EAP) Grades

 For students planning to begin a bachelor’s, master’s or doctorate program at Dalhousie University, the mark needed to pass the EAP course depends on what the academic program students will be studying at Dalhousie, and what their faculty or department requires for entry into a specific program.